dennis1248/unicorn/README.md

 ```

 ### Variables
-Variables are not loaded in by default to avoid poluting the environment, they have to be requested using a `ub_set` command.
+Variables are not loaded in by default to avoid polluting the environment, they have to be requested using a `ub_set` command.

-For example `ub_set_color` to set the default bash text colors as enviroment variables.
+For example `ub_set_color` to set the default bash text colors as environment variables.

 These are the available colors for `ub_set_color`.